AnshChoudhary/Lane-Detection-UNet/README.md

 Here's a look at a sample output video that overlays the lane detection mask from the trained model and performs YOLO object detections on cars, pedestrians, traffic lights, etc.:

 ![Video Inference](https://github.com/AnshChoudhary/Lane-Detection-UNet/blob/main/output_input3_with_yolo_light.gif)

+## Streamlit App
+This project can be run on a streamlit web app in order to generate output videos that overlay the lane detection mask from the trained model and perform YOLO object detections.
+The user will be able to upload a video in avi, mov, mp4 formats and will have control over various parameterssuch as YOLO confidence threshold, detection transparency, interpolation factor, etc.

+Here's a look at the web app UI:

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.